FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 Step5: Step_5_DBN_3DCNN_traing_fusion_net.py
 --
-video classifier using a 3DCNN and DBN, fusing the two features form submodel together, load dbn&3dcnn parameters trained by sub model seperately
+video classifier using a 3DCNN and DBN, fusing the two features form submodel together, load dbn&3dcnn parameterstrained by sub model seperately

 These Three Steps Can Be Done At The Same Time
 ----